 Where are the other lists?
 Is yours a commitment, a promise? - or simply a hope, a dream, a wish, a “trying?”
 You can’t walk into this struggle without preparation.
 Quitting is life changing, make no mistake.
 You have to dedicate your time and energy to it.
 It doesn’t happen by itself.
 Don’t be afraid of that.
 It’s GOOD for you!!
 Lol.
 Makes you stronger than you ever thought possible!
 So you need to ask some serious questions of yourself.

 Like: What is it going to cost me emotionally to quit and what am I willing to undergo in that process?
 Here are some of the in-depth questions I think you need to ask yourself when you’re getting your head into quit mode.
 A strong preparation will help ensure a long-lasting quit.
 And if you’ve already quit, you still need to continue to answer these questions for yourself and come up with news ones.
-Because the process taking maintenance.
+Because the process takes maintenance.

 Ask these of yourself and then make your own: